alex-schroedsen/iem-plugin-suite-jack-api-win/README.md

 #### Standalone versions
 If you want to use the plug-ins outside a plug-in host, standalone versions can become quite handy!
 With them enabled, executables will be built which can be used with virtual soundcards of even JACK.

-In case you don't want the pliug-ins with JACK support, simply deactivate it: `-DIEM_STANDALONE_JACK_SUPPORT=OFF`.
-JACK is only supported on macOS and Linux.
+In case you don't want the plug-ins with JACK support, simply deactivate it: `-DIEM_STANDALONE_JACK_SUPPORT=OFF`.
+JACK is now supported on Windows as well as Mac and Linux.

 #### Build them!
 Okay, okay, enough with all those options, you came here to built, right?